The History of Pre-Angkor

 Michael Vickery believes that Funan and Chenla were within one polity and could not be separated.
 Indeed, Funan's one section was Chenla in charge of stocking and transporting the imported western goods.
 However, their division of works had been fixed for a long time, so the character of two groups had changed gradually.
 Funan group of the headquarters was in charge of the direct international trade and Chenla group had been transporters but had dominated vast area of the northeast Thailand and upper part of the Mekong basin and became the great landlord, dominating huge number of villages and farmers.

 The last king of Funan was Rudravarman, there is the following description in the“ Liang Shu( 梁書)".
 Kaundinya Jayavarman ( 僑陳如闍邪 ) had sent missions in 511 and 514 to China.
 After his death in 514, Rudravaarman, a son of the concubine killed his younger brother who was the child of the lawful wife, and claimed a regality to succeed the throne.
-Rudravarman was a typical usurper.
+Rudravarman was a typical usurper but he had real political power.

-case of such incident, the political strife usually happens among the royal
+case of such incident, the political strife usually happened among the rulers

-family.
-Chenla group might have taken advantage of political change of Funan's
+of Funan and royal family.
+Chenla group might have taken advantage of political

-regime.
-As the land-route controller, Chenla's position in Funan group was
+change of Funan's regime.
+As the land-route controller, Chenla's position in

 However the economic power of Chenla was increasing because Chenla became landlord in the northeast part of Thailand.
-They controlled Si-Thep and other farm area.
+They controlled Si-Thep and farm area.
 However, on the other hand, Funan was prosperous by international trade.
 The role of Ban Ban state located at the Bandon Bay area increased instead of Si Thep and Oc-Eo line.
-So, the sentiment of the Chenla rulers became antagonistic toward Funan rulers.
+So, the sentiment of the Chenla rulers became antagonistic toward Funan rulers who had neglected the land transportation.
 The conflict between the two groups was apparent after Rudravarman took the throne.

 Rudravarman was a Buddhist and at the same time embraced Sivaism.
 The rulers of Chenla were all staunch believers in Sivaism, they hate Buddhism and even disliked Vishnu.
 Because Buddha was considered as the incarnation of Vishnu.

-On the other hand, the rulers of Funan, anticipating Chenla's attack, they began preparation to shift headquarters to Ban Ban from the Mekong Delta.
+On the other hand, the rulers of Funan, anticipating Chenla's attack, they began preparation to shift headquarters to Ban Ban （盤盤＝Pan Pan）from the Mekong Delta.

 Bhavavarman, after killing of Funan's royal family or expelled them, claiming to be the first Chenla king, inheriting the throne after King Rudravarman around 550 AD.
 Bhavavarman had clarified the point to identify himself as he belonged to the 'lunar line' of traditional Funan kingship.
 (Briggs, pp 40)

 One of his inscriptions is left at Si Thep.
-He seemed his relation with Si Thep was so deep as he is supposed to have come from there.
+His connection with Si Thep seems so deep as he probably had come from there.
+Many historians believe they came from Wat Phu area, in Laos.

-SI Thep had been the center of the Pa Sak river basin (Pa Sak Valley) in the paddy field rice-growing area in the north central part of Thailand.
+SI Thep had been the biggest city and center of the Pa Sak river basin (Pa Sak Valley), in the paddy field rice-growing area in the north central part of Thailand.

-Basically, land was not personal property, but of the community.
+Basically, land belonged to the community.
 The ruler of the community was a 'leader of the villagers' and took care after problems of the village.
 M. Vickery suggests that is the character of the society.
-(M. Vickery, Toyo, pp22-23) He adds that this type of organization was suitable for the pre-historic communities revealed by archaeology in northeastern Thailand, in which possibilities for concentration of wealth and territorial expansion were limited.
+(M. Vickery, Toyo, pp22-23).
+He adds that this type of organization was suitable for the pre-historic communities revealed by archaeology in northeastern Thailand, in which possibilities for concentration of wealth and territorial expansion were limited.
 In fact, villages were often separated by large areas of unoccupied and unowned land in the ancient time.

 After Chenla's leaders had left Si-Thep for the administration of the new kingdom in Cambodia, the Mon people remained at Si Thep and they continued their business as usual.
 As the result, the culture of the Mons revived and flourished there.
 The establishment of Mahayana Buddhist temples and Buddha statues are observed.
 There are large remains of Buddhism at Si Thep.
 Today, there are large stupas of Dvaravati style and ‘Dharma Chakra’.
 When Chenla leaders had stayed in Si Thep, they were keen Hinduists and basically rejected Buddhism.